THErealARETE/image-repository/README.md

-Here i built an Image Repository, built with Django Framework(PYTHON), hoted on Heroku.
+Here i built an Image Repository, built with Django Framework(PYTHON), hoted on Heroku(link in the about section).
 It's Functinality are as follows:

 *Add Images ( Each image having an image name, image descrition, tags, public Permission)